adriangb/community/rfcs/20200902-pickle-for-keras.md

 Supporting Pickle will enable wider usage in the Python ecosystem because Python's ecosystems of libraries depend strongly on the presence of protocols.
-Without these protocols, it's necessary for each library to implement a custom serialization method.
+Without these protocols, it's necessary for each library to implement a custom serialization method for every other library.
 For example, Dask Distributed has a custom serialization method for Keras at [distributed/protocol/keras.py].
 See "[Pickle isn't slow, it's a protocol]" for more detail (notably, this post focuses on having an efficient Pickle implementation for PyTorch).

 [distributed/protocol/keras.py]:https://github.com/dask/distributed/blob/73fa9bd1bd7dcb4ceed72cdbdc6dd4b92f887521/distributed/protocol/keras.py